 This guide is for Afghan SIV applicants who entered the United States through U.S. government evacuations with parole and continue to have valid parole.
 You can check the stamp on your passport to see if you were paroled into the United States.

 This guide is also for Afghan SIV applicants who entered the United States on a nonimmigrant visa and still hold the nonimmigrant status from that visa.
 All other Afghan SIV applicants in the United States, like those who do not have a valid status or are in immigration court, should talk to an immigration attorney for more information before applying for AOS.

 Before applying for AOS, you should already have:

-- Received Chief of Mission (COM) approval confirming that you meet the requirements to be considered for SIV.
+Received Chief of Mission (COM) approval confirming that you meet the requirements to be considered for SIV.
 A description of those requirements is available here.
-COM approval from before July 20, 2022 is below:
+An example of a COM approval from before July 20, 2022, is below: